Update July 7, 2020:

 We are pleased to announce OUR FIRST ONLINE AUCTION!
 Our Board Trustees have made it clear that our institutional priority is to keep everyone as safe as possible.
-In light of the COVID-19 pandemic, we feel that this revised plan will provide buyers the opportunity to obtain unique weavings and artworks at the best prices in the southwest—something our museum’s auctions are famous for.
+This revised plan will provide buyers the opportunity to obtain unique weaving and artworks at the best prices in the southwest—something our museum’s auctions are famous for.

-Our auction will feature 175 items that are currently viewable on our website at www.museumofindigenouspeople.org.
-We CAN NOT ACCEPT any additional consignments for this auction.
-As always, we have an amazing selection of Navajo weavings as well as pottery, baskets, jewelry, carvings, and other wonderful items in this auction.
+Our auction will feature 171 items.
+As always, we have an amazing selection of Navajo weaving as well as pottery, baskets, jewelry, carvings, and other wonderful items in this auction.

 Auction winners will be notified upon the close of the auction, after noon on July 18th.
-Winners MUST pick up their purchases the following week at MIP by appointment only, which we will schedule with you when you are notified of your winning bid.
+Winners MUST pick up their purchases the following week at MIP by appointment only.
 Please note that no shipping is available.
 While out-of-area bidders are welcomed to participate in the auction, if they have winning bids, they will need to arrange for someone to pick up their purchases on their behalf.

 As always, winning bidders pay an additional 10% bidder’s premium at time of check-out, but there is no sales tax, as MIP is a 501(c)3 nonprofit.